stevedonovan/Orbiter/readme.md

 The first argument to any handler is usually called `web` and it will contain any variables encoded in the URI.
 So `/section/first?p=hello` will result in `web.GET.p` being set to 'hello'.

 Data from forms is usually sent using the POST method, and then `web.input` contains the variables.
-For both methods, `web.headers` contain HTTP request headers, like `user_agent` and `content_type`.
-(I prefer the Lua-friendly form of these header names.)
+For both methods, `web.vars` contain HTTP request headers, like `HTTP_USER_AGENT` and `HTTP_CONTENT_TYPE`.

 ### Fun with Dynamic Dispatch